visionmedia/masteringnode/chapters/fs.md

 ## File information

   The fs.Stats object contains information about a particular file or directory.
 This can be used to determine what type of object we are working with.
-In this example we are getting all the file objects in a directory and display whether they are a file or an object.
+In this example we are getting all the file objects in a directory and displaying whether they are a file or a directory object.

     var fs = require('fs');